 Reading is one of the most important subjects in education today.
 To encourage the love of reading, it helps to know why it is so important.
+A homeschool reading curriculum to love reading is key.
+To encourage the love of reading, it helps to know why it is so important.
 I am not a scholar on the topic but I can give some practical reasons.

 For starters, if you are reading this blog post then you know how to read, right??
 Why are your reading this?
-Could it be you are looking for encouragement, information, stress reduction?
+Could it be you are looking for encouragement, information, stress reduction, homeschool ideas?
 We read for all kinds of reasons.
 Sometimes we read just because we are nosy. ~smile.

 Main Focus Should be Reading